Pokemongle/ob_code/必学工具/Git.md

 	`Update getting started documentation`
 	`Remove deprecated methods`
 	`Release version 1.0.0`
-6. Wrap the body at 72 characters
+6. Wrap the body at 72 characters(?)
-7.
+7. Use the body to explain what and why vs. how!